Update channel settings with HTTP PUT

 |(Optional) Description of the channel.|

-(Optional) Field X data, where X is the field ID.
+(Optional) Field X name, where X is the field ID.

 (Optional) Latitude in degrees.